✓ Copied!

 Inference Serving

-Production inference servers like Triton, BentoML, and Ray Serve expose abstract model serving interfaces.
-Wrap any model — ONNX, TensorFlow SavedModel, PyTorch TorchScript — behind the same deployment ABC.
-Scaling, batching, and hardware routing happen behind the interface, invisible to the caller.
+Production inference servers like Triton and BentoML expose abstract model serving interfaces.
+Wrap any model — ONNX, TensorFlow SavedModel, PyTorch — behind the same deployment ABC.

 llm_abstraction.py